 We’ve outlined the entire process so you can see exactly what steps our captains and crews take to document the trash they recover during each cleanup mission.
 The entire process is audited and verified quarterly by the Better Business Bureau.

 We often leverage boom systems to intercept and recover plastic before it can enter the ocean.

-We are often asked what happens to all of the plastic we remove from the ocean.
-Well, once the plastic is collected by our captains and crews, it is then weighed, photographed, and logged into our TrashTracker before being brought back to our regional operational bases.
+Once the plastic is collected by our captains and crews, it’s weighed, photographed, and logged into our TrashTracker™ before it’s transported to our regional operational bases.

 While recycling is our highest priority, there are certain materials that are too contaminated, deteriorated, or economically not feasible to recycle in certain countries.
 We partner with various local facilities to find the most sustainable method of disposal for those materials.

-After all other methods of recycling are exhausted, we are sometimes forced to dispose of the materials through thermal treatment, which is the conversion of trash to electricity, or responsibly landfilling the materials.
+After all other methods of recycling are exhausted, we are sometimes forced to dispose of the materials through thermal treatment, which is the conversion of trash to electricity, or by responsibly landfilling the materials.